hackclub/terminalcraft/submissions/ShellTimer/README.md

 ### Roadmap

-- [ ] Add a multiplayer racing mode (using SignalR) - Already in the works!
+- [ ] Add support for taking over a duel (partially implemented on the backend)
 - [ ] Add an option to export the solve history to a file
 - [ ] Add support for multiple sessions
 - [ ] Add an algorithm practice tool